fern-api/fern/CONTRIBUTING.md

 ### Compiling

-To compile the packages in this monorepo, run `pnpm comile`.
+To compile the packages in this monorepo, run `pnpm compile`.

 ### Tests